DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/click.md

 ---
 # t.click Method

 Clicks an element on a page.
+Can be chained with other `TestController` methods.

 ```text
 t.click(selector [, options]) → this